How to design an open plan kitchen extension, according to the experts

 If you're trying to find the best flooring for kitchens but you're also keen for one overall colour or finish, try using different sized tiles in a similar finish.
 Or, if you are using engineered wood flooring or a luxury vinyl flooring with a wood effect finish, lay the planks in different directions to denote the fact you are walking into a new zone.

-When it comes to deciding on colour, there are a few questions I always ask myself before reaching for a colour chart.
+There are a few questions I personally ask myself before reaching for a colour chart:

 - What is the overall feel I'm aiming for – colourful, minimal, calm or cosy?